-As we previously pointed out, applicants must submit full applications by August 17, 2016.
+Applicants must submit full applications by September 28, 2016.
 EERE will conduct an eligibility review, and full application will be deemed eligible if:

 - The Applicant is an eligible entity, see Section III.A of FOA; - The Applicant submitted an eligible Concept Paper; - The Cost Share requirement is satisfied, see Section III.B of FOA; - The Full Application is compliant with Section III.C of FOA; and - The proposed project is responsive to Section III.D of the FOA - The Applicant submitted only one Full Application for consideration - The Full Application meets any other eligibility requirements listed in Section III of the FOA.